temetvince/alaankwa/README.md

             * $param.debug is the message or object to debug.
 Can be simple like a ship name or complex like an array of tables
             * $param.trackingaim is optional.
 If provided, then the debug script will only run if that entity is the player's tracking aim in game

-### M3/SWM3 specific
+### M3/M3R/SWM3 specific
 * NAVIGATION COMPUTER MK II
     * Allows Workers to use jump beacons during their job search
     * Significant performance impact to Worker job calculation speed
         * Don't use with more than 10-20 jump beacons
+* SMUGGLING RUNS
+    * Allows workers to use Pirate bases during their job search
+    * Disabled by default
+        * Enable for normal M3 behavior
 * Outposts show themselves as a candidate for export or import jobs
     * This is helpful for making generic templates that include the outpost where you are creating the template
 * Fixed multiple Supply Drone bugs
 * Fixed the Outpost Client Threshold not being saved when making a Jobs Preset
 * Fixed the homebase being cleared in your ship when using the Personal Teleportation Device
-* Economy flowcharts for Mayhem 3 and Star Wars Mayhem 3
+* Economy flowcharts for Mayhem 3/Mayhem 3 Rebalanced and Star Wars Mayhem 3
-* An optional settings t-file for new players is included, disabled by default
+* An optional Mayhem 3 settings t-file for new players is included, disabled by default
     * These settings are the ones recommended by Darth Fiscus here: https://www.youtube.com/watch?v=kV-aS0swpfY&t=13s

 ## Links